How to self-isolate and look after yourself at home if there is possible coronavirus infection in your household.

 Coronavirus (COVID-19) in the UK is spread between humans.
 There is limited evidence that some animals, including companion animals or pets, can become infected with SARS-CoV-2 (which causes coronavirus (COVID-19)) following close contact with infected humans.

 At this time, there is no evidence that pets can transmit the disease to humans.
 However, you should wash your hands after handling your pets or their waste.

 What you can do to help yourself get better

 Drink water to keep yourself hydrated; you should drink enough during the day so your urine (pee) is a pale clear colour.
 You can use over-the-counter medications, such as paracetamol, to help with some of your symptoms.
 Use these according to the instructions on the packet or label and do not exceed the recommended dose.

 If you or your family need to seek medical advice

-Seek prompt medical attention if your illness or the illness of someone in household is worsening.
+Seek prompt medical attention if your illness or the illness of someone in your household is worsening.
 If it’s not an emergency, contact NHS 111 Wales.
 If you have no internet access, you should call 111.
-If it is a medical emergency and you need to call an ambulance, dial 999 and inform the call handler or operator that you or your relative have coronavirus (COVID-19) symptoms.
+If it is a medical emergency and you need to call an ambulance, dial 999 and inform the call handler or operator that you or your relative have COVID-19 symptoms.